WHAT PEOPLE ARE SAYING

 Instead of taking medication to reduce joint pain or treat a chronic disease, you’ll learn how your patients will be better served by reducing inflammation in the body through the lens of functional nutrition.

-Lifestyle and environmental factors as they pertain to metabolism are fully explored in this module.
+Lifestyle and environmental factors as they pertain to metabolism are fully explored in this week.
 You’ll gain a fundamental understanding of the pathophysiology as it relates to metabolic inflexibility and metabolic syndrome.

 Type II diabetes, obesity, hypertension along with dietary and nutrient factors will be discussed.
 You’ll learn why there is a strong need to identify and implement strategies that reverse metabolic disease, along with the trend of increased morbidity and mortality, affecting every generation.